The Providence of God: Confidence of the Wrong Being Rightened

 • God carefully oversees our personal affairs.

-• The Lord powerfully and wisely entwines our minds and situations to conduct His higher purposes.
+• The Lord powerfully and wisely intertwines our minds and situations to conduct His higher purposes.

 Providence gives us renewed opportunities to trust God for the affairs of life.
 Another example is the rotten wood under one corner of my roof.
-Just as winter was moving in, I discovered all this bad wood high up off the ground.
-I took steps to care for the situation, but none of the four construction/roofers that agreed to come out came out to even give me an estimate.
+As winter moved in, I discovered all this rotten wood high up off the ground.
+I took steps to care for the situation, but none of the four construction/roofers that agreed to come out came, even to give me an estimate.
 All disregarded my several pleas for help.
 Winter, however, proceeded to come.
-The rain and snow would fill those gaping holes—becoming bad news.
+The rain and snow would fill those gaping holes—creating a storm of bad news.
 Well, I again donned my painter’s cap and warily climbed that 25 feet to cover the gaps in the wood with plastic before the contractors would come—perhaps not until springtime.
-God graciously gave me a break in the weather, along with the needed courage to cover the problem.
+God graciously gave me a break in the weather and the courage to cover the problem temporarily.
 I didn’t blame God or even the contractors, though they did not speak honestly to me.
-This became another of the many life circumstances to watch how God specially provides.
+This became another of the many life circumstances in which to watch how God mainly provides.

-Being older, or having written much on anxiety doesn’t develop trust, but if I grab hold to the lessons from my many experiences, I can learn to trust God for what the next lesson I face.
+Being older or having written much on anxiety doesn’t develop trust, but if I grab hold of my many past lessons, I can learn to trust God for my next appointed lesson.
 I concluded that I didn’t need to climb tall ladders at my age due to having recently broken my foot twice.
 But God deemed it otherwise.
-My foot could handle a tall ladder.
+My foot could still handle a tall ladder.
 Providence teaches that God’s people can trust Him completely to interweave their circumstances with His love towards themALWAYS!
 The truth is amazing.
-His steady love accompanied by His power and all-encompassing wisdom make it so that I can forever live in light of His wise arrangements for my life.
+His steady love.
+Accompanied by His power and wisdom, ensure that I can live my life in accordance with His wise plans.

-Though my above examples of simple, troublesome home situations, this is also true for fierce afflictions such as when Christians face persecution, obstinate officials, or horrible evil.
-It remains valid for tension in personal relationships.
+Though I illustrate through simple, troublesome home situations, this is also true for fierce afflictions such as when Christians face persecution, obstinate officials, or horrible evil.
+It remains valid for tense personal relationships.
 God is equally in control and lovingly brings us through these situations.
 It’s this faith that rings brightly before God’s throne.
-Let me now share more of how this one word ‘providence’ summarizes a plethora of truths for our lives.
+Let me share more about how the word ‘providence’ summarizes numerous life-restoring truths.

 The Trouble with Providence

-This article started when I pondered on some of the difficulties those around the world are now enduring.
-I thought of the escalating hassles our brethren in India are facing as radical Hinduism is less ashamed of their Hindu-nationalistic fervor.
+I started this article by pondering some of the difficulties people worldwide now face.
+I thought of the escalating hassles our brethren in India are facing as radical Hindus seem unashamed of their Hindu-nationalistic fervor.
 (I wonder how those who esteem life can cause so much hatred and death.)
-I recently went to Siliguri, India and had a great time there, but soon afterward, they captured a pastor that similarly went there right after me.
+I recently went to Siliguri, India, and had a great time there, but soon afterward, they captured a pastor who went there right after me.
 This treatment gets really close to my life.
-They put him in prison, at least initially, and now keep him bound in that city for a trial they keep putting off.
+They put him in prison, at least initially, and now keep him bound in that city with a postponed trial.

-An image came to my mind—something like a big puzzle piece.
-We, given our particular situation (i.e., our puzzle piece), spend much time trying to figure out how our piece fits into the whole picture of God’s sovereign will.
+An image came to my mind—something like a giant puzzle piece.
+Given our particular situation (i.e., our puzzle piece), we spend a lot of time trying to figure out how our piece fits into the whole picture of God’s sovereign will.

 How the pieces of my life fit into God's large plan

-This is where Christians try to figure out not only how they should respond to different situations or people, but also what decisions they need to make, and why God allows (or causes) us to encounter such situations.
+This is where Christians try to figure out how they should respond to different situations and people, what decisions they should make, and why God allows (or causes) us to encounter such situations.
 Our life’s situation is our puzzle piece.
-And so, we do our best to figure out the best pathway we can.
+And so, we do our best to determine the best pathway possible.
 Perhaps, a wife is wondering how to respond to her unfaithful husband who got caught viewing porn again.
 Each situation calls for answers.
-The more difficult the situation, the more we typically wrestle with God.
+The more complicated the situation, the more we typically wrestle with God.
 Jacob serves as a great example of how God works through life situations to train Jacob.

-For example, if we take a broader perspective, as given in the Book of Esther or 1 Peter, we learn not only to think about our life but God’s call and purpose for our lives.
+For example, if we take a broader perspective, as given in the Book of Esther or 1 Peter, we learn not only to think about our lives but also God’s call and purpose for them.
 Although this change of perspective might seem small, it is enormous.
 Suddenly, we see that the purpose of our lives is not our wishes or convenience but to fulfill the purpose for which God created us.

 For if you remain silent at this time, relief and deliverance will arise for the Jews from another place and you and your father’s house will perish.
 And who knows whether you have not attained royalty for such a time as this?”
 (Esther 4:14 NASB)